quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### system_info

-The "sys_info" field can be used to record system-specific details related to an event.
+The "system_info" field can be used to record system-specific details related to an event.
 This is useful, for instance, where an application splits work across CPUs, processes, or threads and events for a single trace occur on potentially different combinations thereof.
 Each field is optional to support deployment